Contact our Bonus Dispute Lawyers in Los Angeles Today!

 Most companies know the value of their employees.
 They do what is necessary to develop and retain their talent.
 Bonuses are among the many rewards that businesses use to motivate employees, show their appreciation for their work, and boost team morale.
 A bonus is a payment that is outside the normal salary.
 It is something added to the latter.
 Bonuses are nevertheless regulated by the state of California’s wage and hour laws.
 You should know how these regulations apply to any bonus system you have established.
 Your employees must also be aware of how bonuses impact their tax and wage-hour calculations.

-You should retain the services of an employment attorney Los Angeles if you are thinking about giving your employees bonuses as part of a larger incentive system.
+You should retain the services of an employment attorney in Los Angeles if you are thinking about giving your employees bonuses as part of a larger incentive system.
 If you are a small business going through a time of prosperity and you can afford to award bonuses, you should do so.
 To avoid disputes and misunderstandings with recipients, you need to design the system in accordance with the law.
-A Los Angeles workplace lawyer can help you get it right.

 Bonuses Earned and Unearned